isomerpages/moe-chijsjc/_list-of-ccas/Shooting.md

 <p>Training at Safra Yishun Country Club Indoor Rifle Range</p>
 </li>
 </ul>
+<h4>Highlights</h4>
+<p>The Shooting Team had an exciting year filled with achievements and camaraderie.
+Students participated in the NTU and NUS Invitational Shoots, with the B Division Air Pistol Women securing 2nd place at the NTU Shoot, and Eunice Khoo earning first place individually.
+Our shooters then competed fiercely in the National School Games for both B and C Divisions, where Eunice advanced to the B Division final round.
+During the June holidays, the team enjoyed a friendly exchange with Raffles Girls Shooting Team at their shooting range, fostering strong bonds and mutual learning.
+It was a memorable year of skill, teamwork, and friendship for all involved.</p>
 <h4><strong>CCA Information</strong></h4>
 <p><strong>Schedule</strong>
 <br>Monday: 3.45 pm - 6.15 pm